-New Product Management Certificate
+New Product Management Online Certificate

 In today’s tech landscape, you need to be trilingual, fluent in the languages of design, business, and engineering.
-Our online New Product Management certificate gives you that fluency and the necessary business savvy you need to manage existing and new products alike.
+Our New Product Management certificate gives you that fluency and the necessary business savvy you need to manage existing and new products alike.

 It’s your chance to sharpen your brand management skills, get comfortable with financials and pricing, and understand why people are at the heart of products and services.
-Become more with our certificate and make ‘next’ happen now.

 The New Product Management certificate taps into students’ existing knowledge of marketing, engineering, accounting and manufacturing — demonstrating how successful product and brand managers work cross-functionally while performing critical leadership functions.
 Coursework builds upon this knowledge base to provide participants with new levels of expertise that may lead to expanded career opportunities.

 - A working understanding of business concepts

 - The ability to create and execute a launch plan, differentiate strategies, and understand financial statements